GEORGIA WORKERS’ COMPENSATION LAW

-2/3’s of average weekly wage, $500 per week maximum for injuries occurring after July 1, 2007.
-Waiting period is 7 days, retroactive after 21 days of disability.
+Disability benefits are 2/3’s of the average weekly wage, subject to a maximum limit of $575.00 per week for injuries occurring on or after July 1, 2016.
+For injuries occurring between July 1, 2013 and June 30, 2016, the maximum benefit is $525.00 per week.
+Before July 1, 2013, the maximum rate was $500.00 per week.
+The waiting period after an injury is 7 days; retroactive after 21 days of disability.
 Income benefits are due on the 21st day after the employer has knowledge of the injury.
-Temporary total disability benefits continue as long as the employee remains disabled, up to 400 weeks from the date of injury.
-However, after release to light duty work, if employment not provided by employer, the amount will be reduced to the temporary partial rate, not to exceed $334 per week, after 52 consecutive, or 78 aggregate, weeks on TTD.
+Temporary total disability (TTD) benefits continue as long as the employee remains disabled, up to 400 weeks from the date of injury.
+However, after release to light duty work, if employment is not provided by employer, the weekly disability check will be reduced to the temporary partial rate (TPD), not to exceed $383.00 for injuries occurring after July 1, 2016, ($350 per week (for injuries occurring between July 1 2013 and June 30, 2016), after 52 consecutive, or 78 aggregate, weeks on TTD.
+TPD benefits are limited to 350 weeks from the date of the accident.
 (No time limit in catastrophic injury cases) Benefits not paid on time must be increased by 15%, and benefits not paid on time after an award must be increased by 20%.
-Death benefits for dependents are limited to 400 weeks, generally, except that a surviving spouse can receive benefits until age 65, or for 400 weeks, whichever is greater (maximum of $150,000 for sole surviving spouse).
+Death benefits for dependents are limited to 400 weeks, generally, except that a surviving spouse can receive benefits until age 65, or for 400 weeks, whichever is greater (maximum of $230,000.00 for sole surviving spouse).

 Mandatory only in catastrophic injury cases.
 Nurse Case Managers are not permitted to have direct contact with employee except in catastrophic injury cases, or by consent.

 Compulsory as to all employers of 3 or more, including State and local governments.
-Elective as to partners, sole proprietors or farm employers.
+Coverage is elective as to partners, sole proprietors or farm employers.

 The employer is entitled to notice of an injury on-the-job, and until such notice is given, the employer is not responsible for any benefits.
 Notice must be given within 30 days.

-System administered by the State Board of Workers’ Compensation.
-Cases are scheduled within 90 days of a hearing request, and are tried by an administrative law judge, with appeals to the Full Board (the 3 directors of the Board), then superior court, then the Court of Appeals.
+The system administered by the State Board of Workers’ Compensation.
+Cases are supposed to be scheduled within 90 days of a hearing request, and are tried by an administrative law judge.
+The ALJ conducts hearings on the record, under the rules of evidence.
+Medical reports and records are generally admissible in lieu of medical depositions.
+Appeals go to the Appellate Division of the Board (the 3 directors of the Board), then to superior court, and then to the Court of Appeals.